-2.1 During April 2004, following an investigation by the Commission in respect of alleged minimum resale price maintenance, Toyota South African Motors (Pty) Ltd ("Toyota") and the Commission concluded a consent order agreement whereby Toyota, inter alia, agreed to pay an administrative penalty of R12 million.
+2.1 During April 2004, following an investigation by the Commission in respect of alleged minimum resale price maintenance, Toyota South African Motors (Pty) Ltd ("Toyota") and the Commisssion concluded a consent order agreement whereby Toyota, inter alia agreed to pay an administrative penalty of R12 million.

 - 2.2 Thereafter and during April 2004, the Commission commenced an industry-wide investigation in the motor industry to ascertain whether certain prohibited practices were taking place.
-The Commission summonsed DCSA and certain of its dealers to provide it with certain documentation and to appear in person. - 2.3 The Commission's investigation under case number 2004Apr951 encompassed the following: - 2.3.1 The fixing of prices and/or trading conditions by manufacturers / importers and/or dealers, contravention of section 4(1)(b) of the Act; - 2.3.2 Agreements between manufacturers / importers and their dealers containing restrictions that have the effect of substantially preventing or lessening competition in the market, a contravention of section 5(1) of the Act; - 2.3.3 Minimum resale price maintenance imposed by manufacturers / importers on dealers, alternatively minimum resale price maintenance by agreement between manufacturers / importers and their dealers, a contravention of section 5(2) of the Act; and - 2.3.4 Excessive pricing by manufacturers / importers which are dominant in their respective markets, a contravention of section 8(a) of the Act.

-2.4 As a result of the Commission's complaint, DCSA undertook a comprehensive audit of all of its agreements, practices and procedures that might have been affected by the provisions of the Act.
+The Commission summonsed Nissan and certain of its dealers to provide it with certain documentation and to appear in person. - 2.3 The Commission's investigation encompassed the following: - 2.3.1 The fixing of prices and/or trading conditions by Manufacturers / Importers and/or Dealers, a contravention of Section 4(1)(b) of the Act; - 2.3.2 Agreements between Manufacturers / Importers and their Dealers containing restrictions that have the effect of substantially lessening or preventing competition in the market, a contravention of Section 5 (1) of the Act. - 2.3.3 Minimum resale price maintenance imposed by Manufacturers / Importers on Dealers, alternatively minimum resale price maintenance by agreement between the Manufacturers / Importers and their Dealers, a contravention of Section 5 (2) of the Act; and - 2.3.4 Excessive pricing by Manufacturers / Importers which are dominant in their respective markets, a contravention of Section 8 (a) of the Act. - 2.4 As a result of the Commission's complaint, Nissan undertook a comprehensive audit of all of its agreements, practices and procedures that might have been affected by the provisions of the Act.